Air Pollution and its Effect on Bodies of Water

 Mercury in Water

 There is naturally occurring mercury in the air, water, and ground.
-In the United States, the US Environmental Protection Agency set the maximum contaminant level to 2 µg/litre.
-Which means that if the level of mercury that is present in the area does not exceed this number, then the mercury level is most likely caused by the presence of naturally occurring mercury.
+In the United States, the US Environmental Protection Agency set the maximum contaminant level to 2 µg/litre, which means that if the level of mercury that is present in the area does not exceed this number, then the mercury level is most likely caused by the presence of naturally occurring mercury.
 The International Programme on Chemical Safety measured the amount of mercury in the air in 1990.
 According to their measurements, rainwater could contain 5 to 100 ng/litre of mercury.
 Mercury measurements in groundwater revealed that their average mercury concentration is 0.5 µg/litre.
 Volcanic activities may increase mercury levels naturally.
 A study conducted in Izu Oshima Island, Japan showed that frequent volcanic activity raised mercury concentrations of their wells by up to 5.5 µg/litre.

 Depending on how mercury is introduced into the body, the percentage of mercury that would be subsequently absorbed would vary.
 If mercury is inhaled 80% of the mercury gets absorbed by the body.
 If the mercury is ingested through food only 7 to 8 percent of the total amount of mercury in that food is absorbed.
 If the mercury is ingested through water, only about 15% of the mercury present in that water is absorbed.
 Mercury is absorbed easily through the respiratory system compared to the digestive system.